Russo-Swedish War (1495–1497): Background

-The Österland Border
+Finnish–Karelian border

-During the High Middle Ages, the Kingdom of Sweden had expanded across the Baltic Sea and conquered the entirety of what is now Finland (referred to by the Swedes as Österland), and thereby came into contact with the Republic of Novgorod.
-The border between Sweden and the Republic of Novgorod was fixed by the 1322 Treaty of Nöteborg, which defined it as beginning at Vyborg Castle on the Gulf of Finland and then running north, up the middle of the Karelian Isthmus and across Savonia to terminate at the Gulf of Bothnia, probably in the area of the Pyhäjoki River, although the treaty is rather vague with regard to the northern segment of the border, presumably because this territory was initially considered to be useless wasteland.
+During the High Middle Ages, the Kingdom of Sweden had expanded across the Baltic Sea and conquered the region now known as Finland, and thereby came into contact with the Republic of Novgorod.
+The border between Sweden and the Republic of Novgorod was fixed by the 1322 Treaty of Nöteborg, which defined it as beginning at Viborg Castle on the Gulf of Finland and then running north, up the middle of the Karelian Isthmus and across Savonia to terminate at the Gulf of Bothnia, probably in the area of the Pyhäjoki River, although the treaty is rather vague with regard to the sparsely populated northern segment of the border.

 Despite the signing of the Treaty, conflicts recurred periodically between Sweden and Novgorod through the fourteenth and fifteenth centuries.
 The Novgorodians were aggrieved by Swedish settlement on their side of the border, particularly in northern Ostrobothnia and eastern Savonia; the building of a Swedish castle at Olavinlinna (Olofsborg) in 1475 was especially provocative.

-However, Novgorod was not in a position to seek redress for its grievances as the Republic was by then in terminal decline.
-In 1472 it was defeated by its southeastern neighbour, the Grand Duchy of Moscow, and forced to accept vassal status, and in 1478 Grand Prince Ivan III formally dissolved the Republic and annexed Novgorod to Moscow.
+However, Novgorod was not in a position to seek redress for its grievances as the republic was by then in terminal decline.
+In 1472 it was defeated by its southeastern neighbour, the Grand Principality of Moscow, and forced to accept vassal status, and in 1478, Grand Prince Ivan III formally dissolved the republic and annexed Novgorod to the grand principality.

 Sweden and the Kalmar Union

 In 1397 Sweden had, together with the Kingdoms of Denmark and Norway, formed the tripartite union known as the Kalmar Union.
 However, by the late fifteenth century its position in the Union had been thrown into question.
-From 1471 it was ruled by a regent (riksföreståndare), Sten Sture the Elder and was de facto independent, but theoretically it was still part of the Union, a large proportion of its political class favoured close ties with Denmark-Norway.
-Successive Danish-Norwegian kings encouraged this unionist sentiment to try to force Sten to acknowledge royal sovereignty and to re-integrate Sweden fully into the Union.
+From 1471 it was ruled by a regent (riksföreståndare), Sten Sture the Elder and was de facto independent, but theoretically it was still part of the Union, a large proportion of its political class favoured close ties with Denmark–Norway.
+Successive Danish–Norwegian kings encouraged this unionist sentiment to try to force Sten to acknowledge royal sovereignty and to re-integrate Sweden fully into the Union.

 In 1493, King Hans attempted to put further pressure on Sten by concluding an alliance with Grand Prince Ivan, promising that if he managed to take control of Sweden he would restore the Russo-Swedish border to the line stipulated by the Treaty of Nöteborg.
 Sten thus found himself menaced by hostile powers to both east and west.

 For his part, Ivan did not entirely trust the promise of territorial concessions from Hans.
-Calculating that the Swedes would be too preoccupied with the threat of a Danish-Norwegian invasion to deal with a Muscovite incursion into Österland, he decided to seize the vital Swedish border fortress at Vyborg and thus present both the Swedes and Danes with a fait accompli.
+Calculating that the Swedes would be too preoccupied with the threat of a Danish–Norwegian invasion to deal with a Muscovite incursion into Finland, he decided to seize the vital Swedish border fortress at Viborg and thus present both the Swedes and Danes with a fait accompli.